tuppi-ovh/splint-htmlreport/README.md

 # License

 The original project [cppcheck-htmlreport](https://github.com/danmar/cppcheck/tree/main/htmlreport) is published under the `GPL-3.0 License`.
 We keep the same license for `splint-htmlreport` project.
-For more details refert to the [LICENSE](LICENSE) file.
+For more details refer to the [LICENSE](LICENSE) file.